C.A.T.S. Eyes: Synopsis

 The C.A.T.S.
-Eyes team consisted of former police officer Maggie Forbes (Jill Gascoine), refined Oxford graduate Pru Standfast (Rosalyn Landor), the leader of the unit, and streetwise computer expert Frederica "Fred" Smith (Leslie Ash).
-Nigel Beaumont (Don Warrington) was the "man from the ministry" overseeing their activities.
-For the second series onwards, the Eyes detective agency front had been dropped; Pru was replaced by the similarly upper-class but more frivolous Tessa "Tess" Robinson (Tracy Louise Ward); and Maggie was elevated to team leader.
+Eyes team consisted of former police officer Maggie Forbes, refined Oxford graduate Pru Standfast, the leader of the unit, and streetwise computer expert Frederica "Fred" Smith.
+Nigel Beaumont was the "man from the ministry" overseeing their activities.
+For the second series onwards, the Eyes detective agency front had been dropped; Pru was replaced by the similarly upper-class but more frivolous Tessa "Tess" Robinson, and Maggie was elevated to team leader.

 The only other character from The Gentle Touch to make an appearance in the series was Maggie's love interest, DI Mike Turnbull (Bernard Holley), who appeared in the second episode of the first series, "The Black Magic Man", to help her with a case.
 Although they had still been a couple at the end of The Gentle Touch, it was implied in C.A.T.S.
-Eyes that since that time they had ended their relationship and were still good friends.
+Eyes that since that time they had ended their relationship but were still good friends.
 However, their relationship was left somewhat ambiguous and unresolved.
 In the first episode, "Goodbye Jenny Wren", Maggie refers to her son, Steve Forbes, as having "taken off to Australia".
-She said that if he hadn't done so, she would not have volunteered to join the organisation.
+She said that if he had not done so, she would not have volunteered to join the organisation.
 An ongoing reference throughout the series was whenever Maggie was addressed as "Miss", she would correct it sharply to "Mrs" - referring to her being widowed during the first episode of The Gentle Touch.